jhund/filterrific/index.md

 {% include project_navigation.html %}

-User configurable filtering of ActiveRecord lists for your Rails app.

-Filterrific is a collection of extensions for ActiveRecord and ActionView that allow a developer to add user configurable filtering to ActiveRecord lists.
+Filterrific is a Rails Engine plugin that makes it easy to add filtering, searching, and sorting to your ActiveRecord lists.

 It comes with the following features: